lorenzo-stoakes/review-scripts/README.md

   performing the final steps to apply the rebase.

-* `review-vng [args...]` - Execute virtme-ng with sensible configuration options for development - verbose output for dmesg logs, panic-on-warning and a configuration that is known-working with mm selftests.
+* `review-vng [args...]` - Execute virtme-ng with sensible configuration options for development - verbose output for dmesg logs, panic-on-warning,oops and a configuration that is known-working with mm selftests.

+* `review-vng-debug [args...]` - Same as `review-vng` but with more noise useful for debugging.

 ## Credit